ansible/awx/docs/scm_inventory.md

 > Any Inventory Ansible supports should be supported by this feature

-This is accomplished by making use of the `ansible-inventory` command. the inventory import tower-manage command will check for the existence of `ansible-inventory` and if it is not present, it will call a backported version of it.
+This is accomplished by making use of the `ansible-inventory` command. the inventory import awx-manage command will check for the existence of `ansible-inventory` and if it is not present, it will call a backported version of it.
 The backport is maintained as its own GPL3 licensed repository.